computationalcognitivescience/socialpsychtutorial/sections/selecting_comparison.md

 In the simulation experiment below, we randomly create groups of people and their relationships to each other and the host.
 We can do this ```sampleSize``` times.
-For each group of friends generated, we ask three agents (corresponding to the three models SI4, SI5 and SI6) to select invitees, resulting in three (possibly different) outputs.
+For each group of friends generated, we ask three agents (hosts corresponding to the three models SI4, SI5 and SI6) to select invitees, resulting in three (possibly different) outputs.

-We then perform some data analysis computing a property of the input graph $$P$$, viz. the ratio of likes and dislikes; and computing two example dependent variables:
+We then perform some data analysis by computing a property of the input, viz. the ratio of likes and dislikes; and by computing two example dependent
+variables:

 1. The average number of pairs that like each other amongst invitees; and
 2. The number of invited guests.